spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 # Troubleshooting

-If routing problems occur or some hosts cannot communicate outside their subnet, this indicates overlapping IP addresses.
+If routing problems occur or some hosts cannot communicate outside their subnet, this indicates overlapping IP addresses or conflicting CIDR IPs.

 Ensure you have provided a non-overlapping IP address for your pod network in Palette's Kubernetes manifest using the ``podCIDR`` parameter.
 The CIDER IP specified with the ``podCIDR`` parameter in the Kubernetes manifest always takes precedence.